-Corporate activity during the first quarter of 2022 focused on the completion of an internal review of its portfolio of assets and projects.
+During the first quarter of 2022, SCY completed an internal review of its portfolio of assets and projects.
 The purpose of this review was to determine the appropriate allocation of capital between the Company's scandium activities and the recently announced initiatives on Critical Metals Recovery (CMR) and High Purity Alumina (HPA).
-The board decided and announced on April 18 that the best return on invested capital for its shareholders is to prioritize the Company's portfolio of scandium assets including the Nyngan Scandium Project that already holds a mining license and will idle its CMR and HPA initiatives.
+The board decided and announced on April 18 that the best return on invested capital for its shareholders is to prioritize the Company's portfolio of scandium assets including the Nyngan Scandium Project that already holds a mining license and to idle its CMR and HPA initiatives.
 As a result of the review, leadership changes were also made with the appointment of an interim CEO and CFO and a downsizing of the board to 4 directors.

-Our plan of operation for the remainder of 2022 is to increase the liquidity of the Company by completing the C\$3 million equity private placement that was announced on April 19, reduce staffing level and expenses, and position the Company to benefit from the growing market adoption of Scandium.
-This includes moving forward with our patent portfolio and filing a new mine lease application to re-establish the original Mining License, giving access to the full scandium resource at Nyngan.
+Our plan of operation for the remainder of 2022, is to continue to reduce costs and position the Company to benefit from the growing market adoption of Scandium.
+This includes moving forward with our patent portfolio and filing a new mine lease application to re-establish the original Mining License, giving access to the full scandium resource at Nyngan and conduct a drilling campaign at Honeybugle to further delineate the resource.